amatov/InstantaneousFlowTracker/ENVIRONMENT.md

 Conversely, an MIP solver (IBM ILOG CPLEX) can enforce that integer solution.
 Every version of the pipeline depends on CPLEX for this -- either called directly, or reached through TOMLAB, a Matlab wrapper that itself calls CPLEX rather than being a separate solver.
-You need a paid license either way:

-- **IBM ILOG CPLEX**, called directly -- used by the current/final version of the pipeline, in `IFTA_CPLEX/` (the "Cplex" functions, e.g. `MaxFlowCplexVersionTrunc.m`, `MaxFlowMinCostCplexVersionTrunc.m`).
-  This replaced the TOMLAB wrapper in 2013.
-- **IBM ILOG CPLEX via TOMLAB** -- how the earlier version of the pipeline reached it, through TOMLAB's own Matlab interface.

 Neither CPLEX nor TOMLAB is included in this repository; you must install and license one yourself and make sure its Matlab interface is on your